segunak/SegunAkinyemi.com/docs/_posts/2023-07-28-dbz-and-corporate-leveling.md

 ## The Perils of Corporate Leveling

 I recently had lunch with a former teammate who was unhappy with his new team.
 As we discussed his concerns, it became clear that making another move, either internally or externally, would be best for him.
 He had been applying for internal transfers, but only at his current level.
-There's a sort of unspoken rule that internal transfers are horizontal.
+There's a sort of unspoken rule at our company that internal transfers are horizontal.
 You typically aren't able to ascend in level by switching teams, although there are some cases where it happens.
 My colleague was certain that hiring managers would only consider him for a position at his current level.
 While this conventional wisdom was true, there was something about it that didn’t sit right with me.

 Our company's leveling system is well-intentioned, but it's inherently flawed.
 I've seen people demonstrate skills beyond their current level for well over a year, and yet, they weren't promoted.
 I've also seen people at higher levels produce less value than you'd expect, with junior members carrying a lot of the team's load.
 We're told that to be promoted, we must be operating at our target level for some arbitrary amount of time.
 While getting paid on your current level, you're meant to be producing like the next.
 The idea is that during the annual rewards season, things will balance out with a nice bonus and a promotion.
 But what if that doesn't happen?
 It can have a devastating impact on employee morale.
 Some people leave the company, while others became lethargic, viewing hard work as wasted effort.
 Still, others develop [impostor syndrome](https://www.ncbi.nlm.nih.gov/books/NBK585058/){:target="_blank"}, doubting their abilities in ways that can be paralyzing.